 Step 1 – Choose Your Name

 You can choose a company name in accordance with New York’s rules.
-The name must be unique, and it can’t be the same name as an existing business.
-As you conduct research for your company’s name, you can confirm whether your desired name exists by looking at New York’s business name database.
+The name must be unique and can’t be the same as an existing business.
+As you research your company’s name, you can confirm whether your desired name exists by looking at New York’s business name database.

-The name also needs to include either Limited Liability Company, LLC, or L.L.C.
+The name must also include Limited Liability Company, LLC, or L.L.C.
 The name also can’t contain words used to name government agencies.
 If you incorporate words with professional associations, like “bank” or “credit union,” you must have the appropriate license.

 You may also reserve your name for up to 60 days by completing the Application of Reservation of Name form and submitting a $20 filing fee to the New York Department of State.